-Any redemption notice that CDS determines to be incomplete, not in proper form or not duly executed shall, for all purposes, be void and of no effect and the redemption privilege to which it relates shall be considered, for all purposes, not to have been exercised.
+Any redemption notice that CDS determines to be incomplete, not in proper form, not duly executed or not received by the appropriate deadline outlined above in sections 7.1 and 7.2 of this Annual Information Form shall, for all purposes, be void and of no effect and the redemption privilege to which it relates shall be considered, for all purposes, not to have been exercised.
 A failure by a CDS Participant to exercise redemption privileges or to give effect to the settlement thereof in accordance with a Unitholder's instructions will not give rise to any obligations or liability on the part of the Fund, the Trustee or the Manager to the CDS Participant or the Unitholder.

-On the redemption of Units, the Fund may, in its sole discretion, designate payable to the redeeming Unitholder, in respect of the redemption price, any income or capital gains realized by the Fund in the taxation year of the Fund in which the redemption occurs, including as a result of any disposition of property of the Fund undertaken to facilitate the redemption pursuant to the Declaration of Trust and such income or capital gains will reduce the redemption price per Unit by the amount so designated.
+On the redemption of Units, the Fund may, in its sole discretion, and subject to the Tax Proposal relating to the allocation of income and capital gains to redeeming Unitholders, designate payable to the redeeming Unitholder, in respect of the redemption price, any income or capital gains realized by the Fund in the taxation year of the Fund in which the redemption occurs, including as a result of any disposition of property of the Fund undertaken to facilitate the redemption pursuant to the Declaration of Trust and such income or capital gains will reduce the redemption price per Unit by the amount so designated.